 We believe that you are familiar with the situation that you couldn’t play HDR content on monitor well.
 How to fight for when HDR content isn’t working correctly?
 In this article, BenQ summary 4 steps for you quickly solving the problem.

 3. Determine the HDR Compatibility of source device

 4. Verify if the Cables Support HDR

-BenQ HDR displays produce a new level of stunningly realistic visual quality when used correctly with HDR content.
+BenQ HDR displays produce a new level of stunningly realistic visual quality when used correctly with HDR content ( Learn more from 3 Weapons that BenQ reveals unmatched HDR Picture Quality on monitors ).
 Some simple steps can ensure perfect HDR video quality, and the following instructions can be used to troubleshoot any HDR imperfections.

 When HDR content is working properly on BenQ HDR monitors, it will display “HDR On” when starting to load and properly decode HDR content.
 If HDR is not functioning correctly, one of the following situations may be seen:

 1. On-screen colors look abnormal, such as the entire screen becoming overexposed and washed out.

 2. On-screen content looks properly presented, but the monitor indicates “HDR Emulated” instead of “HDR On.”

 To resolve these issues, simply take the following steps to enjoy perfect HDR video quality: